Haskeeb265/obsidian-vault/3 - Main Notes/How Social Media Slowly Ruins Society & What You Can Do.md

 - Every single think that your mind interprets is an input.
 A good input will give a good output.
 A bad input would return a bad output.
 Good and bad in this case are subjective

 ### Stages:
-1. Identify your main goal.
+1. **Curation**: Identify your main goal.
 What you want to experience in this limited time that you have left.
 Once that's done.
-Think how
+Think how you can align every single input to that vision
+2. **Ability to be conscious**: If you're not constantly conscious and present in the moment.
+You cannot actively identify if the inputs align with your vision or not.

 #### References
 [[How Social Media Slowly Ruins Society & What You Can Do (Source)]]